jedireza/fxos-docker/README.md

 ## Development container

 The `jedireza/fxos` Docker image is our build environment.
-We'll use it to configure B2G, build B2G and run Gaia tests.
-It's based on the Ubuntu Trusty (14.04) image with [build prerequisites installed][4].
+We'll use it to configure and build B2G, build Gaia and run tests, as well as flash our device.
+It's based on the Ubuntu Trusty (14.04) image with the [build prerequisites installed][4].

 [4]: https://developer.mozilla.org/en-US/docs/Mozilla/Firefox_OS/Firefox_OS_build_prerequisites